krei-se/three.krei.se/README.md

 The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to allow infinite or finite loops through subgraphs that point back to higher levels of the graph.

+This solution took me 8 years to come up with.
+The neurons get tired after n repeat access to connected neurons.
+This way you can solve the recursive graph problem without relying on external supervision, thus not crashing the system with recursion while still holding all advantages of fractal design.

+Any tree-structured property can be queried infinite times without raising the counter - ONLY accessing connected graphs raise the counter.

+To stay human readable you should consider limiting the number of connected graphs to 7 +- 2 (Millersche Zahl) and train the network with this limitation.
+This way any decision the graph makes can be explained to a human.

+eva()-method is a placeholder, im still building virtual bodies with sensors to train the network on capsulated methods embedding category theory categories.

 ```

 export default class KreiseGraph {